cernet/MAP/README.md

 See http://blogs.cisco.com/sp/real-world-demonstration-of-map-for-ipv6/ for more details.

-Moreover, we have tested the CE implementation in CERNET/CERNET2 environment and the result shows that a unified MAP CE can be configured to support MAP-T, MAP-E, mixed MAP-T/MAP-E, and backward compatible with stateless NAT64, stateful NAT64 and dual-stack lite.
+Moreover, we have tested the CE implementation in CERNET/CERNET2 environment and the result shows that a unified MAP CE can be configured to support MAP-T, MAP-E, and backward compatible with stateless NAT64, stateful NAT64 and dual-stack lite.
 Please refer to http://datatracker.ietf.org/doc/draft-xli-softwire-map-testing for further reading.